-Ariana Grande, ‘Everyday’ Is An Old Song With New Life
+Ariana Grande: ‘Everyday’ Is An Old Song With New Life

 — Ariana World Update (@Arianaworldupd2) January 26, 2017

-Those who are not familiar with her work — for which “Everyday” is likely designed for, might recognize her presence from her appearance as a guest host on Saturday Night Live (SNL) which provides another accessible door to her work.
+Those who are not familiar with her work — for whom “Everyday” is likely designed — might recognize her presence from her appearance as a guest host on Saturday Night Live (SNL), which provides another accessible door to her work.

-Social media obviously gives artists like Ariana Grande broad access to other audiences, such as when she became political, throwing her support behind Hillary Clinton last year, tweeting her disappointment over the results of the election as reported by Inquisitr.
+Social media obviously gives artists like Ariana Grande broad access to other audiences, such as when she became political and threw her support behind Hillary Clinton last year, tweeting her disappointment over the results of the election, as reported by the Inquisitr.

 But Ariana Grande breathes new life into the “Everyday” lyric video, not only by adding lyrics on the screen but with her singing along to them.

-Future’s vocals are also in the song but he’s not in the video, which would certainly be a new direction for a lyric video to go in but then at that point, why not just go all the way and make a full blown music video?
+Future’s vocals are also in the song, but he’s not in the video, which would certainly be a new direction for a lyric video to go in.
+But at that point, why not just go all the way and make a full blown music video?

-Perhaps because much like the subtitles in foreign films, it might not go down very well as it would be too distracting.
+Perhaps because much like the subtitles in foreign films, it might not go down very well, as it would be too distracting.
 But then again, Ariana Grande might even be able to get away with that.

 The reason this is true is because many are writing about the hair extensions she appears to be wearing in the video.
 Even that is already blowing up the internet.
-But US Magazine got “the skinny” on those extensions back in 2014, so much like the “Everyday” lyric video, it’s kind of an “old hat” in a new package.
+Us Magazine got the scoop on those extensions back in 2014, so much like the “Everyday” lyric video, it’s kind of an “old hat” in a new package.

-Through all of this, Ariana Grande is clearly involved in a meticulous promotional campaign for her album, drawn out for months with simple innovations along the way.
-Many of the singles also feature cameos with other big names such as Nikki Minaj, in order to sell it big.
+Through all of this, Ariana Grande is clearly involved in a meticulous promotional campaign for her album, which was drawn out for months with simple innovations along the way.
+Many of the singles also feature cameos with other big names, including Nikki Minaj, in order to sell it big.

 At the time of this writing, the video has already past 4.3 million views on the official Ariana Grande Vevo channel on YouTube.
-Word of caution though, the Ariana Grande “Everyday” lyric video is uncensored and not for those who might be offended.
+Word of caution: The Ariana Grande “Everyday” lyric video is uncensored and not for those who might be offended.

 [Featured Image by Evan Agostini/Invision/AP Images]